Ignite-Strategies/ignitebd-clientportal/docs/CLIENT_PORTAL_DEV_GUIDE.md

 ---

-## Work Artifact Architecture
+## Work Artifact Architecture (⚠️ FUTURE FEATURE)

-**How artifacts are displayed in the client portal:**
+**How artifacts will be displayed in the client portal (when implemented):**

 WorkArtifacts are linked directly to WorkPackageItems.
-The `hydrateWorkPackage` service loads artifacts from the WorkArtifact model.
+The `hydrateWorkPackage` service will load artifacts from the WorkArtifact model.

+**Current Status:** The `WorkArtifact` model exists in the Prisma schema, but the database table (`work_artifacts`) has not been created.
+Artifacts are not currently queried or displayed.
+This is planned for a future release.

-**See:** `WORK_ARTIFACT_ARCHITECTURE.md` for detailed architecture
+**See:** `WORK_ARTIFACT_ARCHITECTURE.md` for detailed architecture (future implementation)

 ---